Professor of Computer Science and Electrical and Computer Engineering

-- 1969, PhD, Computer Science, University Wisconsin Madison
+- Doctoral Degree, Computer Science, University of Wisconsin - Madison

-- 1967, Masters, Computer Science, University Wisconsin Madison
+- Master's Degree, University of Wisconsin - Madison

 Dr. Ellis Horowitz is currently Professor of Computer Science and Electrical Engineering at the University of Southern California.
 He received his B.S. degree from Brooklyn College and his Ph.D. in computer science from the University of Wisconsin - Madison.
 He was on the faculty there and at Cornell University.
 He has also been a visiting Professor at M.I.T. and the Israel Institute of Technology (Technion).